 Even with skip-the-line tickets, expect to wait some minutes to enter the Uffizi and Accademia Galleries, especially during high season, because of the metal detector checks that slow down the flow of visitors.
 In particular, entrance at the Accademia during peak time can be delayed by up to 30 minutes.

 Your jackets and bags will be scanned by a metal detector at both the Uffizi and Accademia Galleries.
 Knifes, cutters, multipurpose tools and any sharp object that might represent a danger for the works of art will be seized at the sole discretion of the museum personnel.

 Large backpacks and long umbrellas will have to be left at the entrance and be collected at the exit (this service is free of charge).

-Entrance to the Duomo and any other religious place is subject to restrictions: your clothing must be appropriate and cover your shoulders and knees.
+Entrance to religious places is subject to restrictions: your clothing must be appropriate and cover your shoulders and knees.

 - 6-hour private tour with an expert licensed tour guide of Florence